There's no end to the weird and wonderful places you can explore in the UK

 After several years of limited access, a new bridge has recently made East Beach accessible once again.
 The new bridge is just off the Esplanade at Lossiemouth and crosses the mouth of the River Lossie.

 If you walk in a westward direction the pebbles will give way to a sandy shoreline and impressive dunes – but keep your eyes peeled.
-Not only is East Beach home to a host of different bird species, if you’re lucky you may see some aquatic visitors.
+Not only is East Beach home to a host of different bird species, but if you’re lucky you may see some aquatic visitors.

 The Moray coast is a popular location for spotting whales and other marine wildlife, and East Beach has reportedly had sightings of bottlenose dolphins over many years.